idaholab/moose/modules/optimization/doc/content/getting_started/InvOptTheory.md

 & = \int \text{N}\cdot\delta\left(x-x_i \right)d\Omega \quad \text{for}~i=1 \dots np,
 \end{aligned}
 \end{equation}
 which makes the gradient equal to one at the locations of the point loads.
+This PDE derivative is used in the [Point Loads Example](forceInv_pointLoads.md).

 Next, we will use force inversion to parameterize a Neumann boundary condition with the heat flux on the boundary being a function of the coordinates, $G(x)$, given by
 \begin{equation}\label{eq:bcLoad}